ddeng36/Live-Chat-Room/README.md

 # Chat Application
-I create this chat app by my self.This repository contains a chat application implemented in Java.
+I create this chat app by my self.This repository contains a chat application implemented by Java.
 The application allows multiple clients to connect to a server and exchange messages in real-time.
 Below you will find instructions on how to run the application and a brief overview of the file structure.
 # Features
   - ### Client Features
     1. Log in with username and password: Users can log in to the app by entering their username and password.